 The Jewish community dates from the time of the Roman emperors and its synagogue (built in 1315) is one of only three medieval synagogues remaining in Spain.

+The Jewish community under the Romans and the Moors thrived and was the home of Maimonides, one of the greatest philosophers of Jewish history.
+We walked the ancient narrow streets through the ‘craft quarter' and arrived by the very large, rectangular outer wall (with a bell tower in the middle of one outer wall) of the Mezquita.
 It is the oldest building in day-to-day use in the Western world with construction begun in 786 AD.
 Inside there are hundreds of columns of different colors, made from different materials.
 They support arches that stretch to the ceiling. in the middle of the building is a Gothic church that was placed there by a Catholic monarch in 1523, and small chapels are arranged along the outer walls.

 What a magnificent edifice.
 We walked in through the original mosque of Abd-al- Rahman I and then into an extension built by Abd-al-Rahman II.
 Walking through the maze of pillars you pass a section of a Roman floor that has been left open, seen by looking down through the layers of the different floors that have been added since Roman times.